oasisprotocol/old-docs/src/operators/the-quest-rules.md

-# Rules and Guidelines for The Quest: Round 1
+# Rules and Guidelines for The Quest

 ![The Quest](/operator_images/the_quest.png)

 Welcome to The Quest -- a multi-round staking competition (aka incentivized testnet) run on the Oasis Network.
-The Quest began on January 15 00:00 UTC.
-**New participants can join during or after the next network upgrade on Thursday, January 23 at 00:00 UTC (Wednesday, January 22 at 4:00 pm PST).**
+We are currently in the May Availability Challenge of The Quest. **The May competition will start on May 11 at 4pm UTC.**

 ***[Join the Quest][get-set-up]***

 ## Overview

 Below are a set of guidelines that we hope will help you prepare for the competition.
-These guidelines are a framework for how we’re thinking about Round 1 of the competition.
-We expect this to span anywhere from 1-2 months in time.

 ### Eligibility for the Competition